Table of Contents

 But this can play a bad joke on your conversion rate, distracting attention from your product.
 The way out?

-Do it the same as in the example with dog.
+Do it the same as in the example with a dog.
 By the way, you can learn even more from the recent Google eye-tracking research.
-It`s not about buttons, but still shows some tendencies in users` behaviour.
+It’s not about buttons, but still shows some tendencies in users’ behavior.

 Hint #3.
 In some businesses, cats work even better!